 Protecting the public and workers – Signage and public awareness

-- Ice signs should be erected as soon as there becomes a danger of ice.
+- You should erect ice signs as soon as there becomes a danger of ice.
 Some councils have reversible signs that fit certain seasons, e.g. “Danger of ice” “Danger while swimming”.
-Thin ice signs are a legal requirement and should be positioned relevantly.
+You should position ice signs relevantly as they are a legal requirement.

 - Well placed signage can be very effective.
 Having clear notice of what to do in the event of an emergency and where the site hazards are can be vital.

 - Placing the signage correctly is also key.
-Areas which can be perceived as land rather than water or areas in which someone can easily fall need to be highlighted.
+You should place signs in areas which you could perceive as land rather than water or areas. in which someone can easily fall need to be highlighted.

 Keeping warm on Construction Sites in the winter